-Our most recent field trip was to Sankt Pantaleon for a tour with Austrian writer Ludwig Laher of the sites commemorating the presence of a work camp and holding camps for Sinti and Roma in the area.
-Laher was the perfect guide through a very sobering history in this beautiful area.
+They also took a field trip to Sankt Pantaleon for a tour with Austrian writer Ludwig Laher of the sites commemorating the presence of a work camp and holding camps for Sinti and Roma in the area.
+Laher (pictured above, back row on the right) was the perfect guide through a very sobering history in this beautiful area.

 Contributed by director, Anna Lisa Ohm